Sounders confident they’ll bounce back against Leon in CONCACAF quarterfinals

 History repeated itself in Utah last weekend.

-“I wouldn’t say moral is low or anything like that,” Roldan said following the 1-0 loss to RSL in snowy weather on Saturday.
-Seattle opened the MLS slate with a 1-0 loss to Nashville SC on Feb.
-27.
+“I wouldn’t say moral is low or anything like that,” Roldan said Saturday following the 1-0 loss to RSL in snowy weather.

+Seattle opened the MLS slate with a 1-0 loss Feb.
+27 to Nashville SC.

 “The first two (league) games haven’t been the best, we’ve been a little bit sloppy,” Roldan continued.
 “One of the benefits of being part of this club is that we’re notorious for bouncing back.
 We know how to show up when we need to.